depeperwinkel

 - decanal, associated with the bitterness of grapefruit and orange peel, also found in buckwheat and coriander

-Use igi-ata with products that go well with citrus, such as crustaceans and shells, white fish and chicken, plantain (traditional use) and other fruit.
+Use igi-ata with products that pair well with citrus such as shellfish and scallops, white fish and chicken, plantain (traditional use) and other fruits.

 Usage

-Crush the fruit to release the seeds.
-These are easier to grind than the seed pods, which are best ground.
+Crush the fruit, which will release the seeds.
+These are easier to grind than the seed pods, which can best be ground.
 Just like the whole berries (with seeds).
 Process igi-ata as follows.
-Rub the berries between your hands to loosen the seed casings, seeds and stems.
-If you don't want the bitterness, remove the seeds and grind the pepper.
-You can also put the stems and seeds whole in a bag and cook or braise them.
-After cooking, simply remove the bag from the dish.
+Rub the berries between your hands, so that the seed pods, seeds and stalks come apart.
+Remove the seeds, if you do not want the bitterness, and grind the pepper.
+You can also put the stalks and seeds whole in a bag, and let it cook or stew.
+After preparing, simply remove the bag from the dish.

-Igi-ata is less widely applicable than the Chinese Szechuan pepper, due to its robust flavor palette.
-It is best suited for typical African dishes, such as soup and stews, provided that ata-rodo (chili pepper) has not already been added in large quantities.
-That would push this subtle pepper into the background.
+Igi-ata is less widely applicable than the Chinese Szechuan pepper, due to its robust flavour palette.
+It lends itself best to typical African dishes, such as soup and stews, provided that ata-rodo (chili pepper) has not already been added in large quantities.
+This would push this subtle pepper into the background.
 Igi-ata also combines excellently with (bitter) leafy vegetables.

 Features: